Canadian Children's Rights Council - Conseil canadien des droits des enfants

 Ultimately, relocation cases usually come down to "the best interests of the child," but there is little agreement about what that means.
 In many states, including New York, judges have a laundry list of factors to consider, but no clear way to weigh their importance.

-Although the laws differ in each state, judges hearing such cases usually begin in a traditional way, weighing whether one parent is more fit than the other.
+Although the laws differ in each state, judges hearing such cases usually begin in a traditional way, weighing whether one parent is more out than the other.
 But then they have to assess the motives for the proposed moves and for the objections.
 Does the parent who wants to move have a compelling reason, or is she just trying to keep the child away from the father?
 Does the parent who opposes the move really want to be involved with the child, or is he just trying to control his ex-wife?

 Complicating matters, lawyers say, judges technically do not have jurisdiction over the parents' right to move, only over the relocation of the children.
 Practically, though, judges know they can often stop a move by threatening to give the other parent custody.
 (Noncustodial parents can move without dealing with the court at all.)